Latest version: 0.1 – Released June 9th, 2009

 Description

 There is no built-in way for your visitors to "log out" of password protected posts once they've entered the password.
 Even logged in users cannot log out of password protected posts by logging out of their account.
-This plugin solves that problem by providing a link for your visitors which will log them out of password protected posts when clicked.
+This plugin solves that problem by providing a link for your visitors to log out of password protected posts.

 Installation